lucasjacklucas/lucasjacklucas.github.io/index.md

 layout: default
 ---

-## About Me

 <img class="profile-picture" src="sherlock.jpg">

-Testing!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
-Test.

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+Thanks for visiting this site.
+I am a Professor in the Department of Political Science at the University of Calgary.
+My research and teaching are in the area of Canadian politics, with a particular focus on municipal elections and representation, ideology and political representation in municipal politics, and urban-rural political divides.
+I am also interested in “implicit” or “lay” theories of politics, especially among political elites.

-## Research Interest
+## Current Projects

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam finibus ipsum ac erat aliquam dapibus.
 Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
 Mauris id urna ante.
 Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
 Pellentesque laoreet cursus tellus sed pellentesque.
 Praesent a rhoncus elit.
 Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.